 Call +33 (0) 3 80 22 07 99

 The Tasting Room is open daily.

 Summer (April 1 to November 30) from 9.30 a.m to 6 p.m

 and in winter (December 1 to March 31) from 9.30 a.m to 5.30 p.m.

-This article originally appeared on page 76 of the September/October 2019 issue of My French Country Home.
+This article originally appeared in the September/October 2019 issue of My French Country Home.

 Have you been to Pommard or another Burgundy wine domaine?
 Let us know in the comments below!